Precious Metals

 Gains within a 401(k) plan accrue tax-free, with taxes only being assessed when employees decide to or are required to take a distribution.
 But as with anything that saves you tax payments, the government won’t let you have too much of a good thing.

 Governments depend on tax revenue, so the federal government has placed limits on how much individuals can contribute to a 401(k) plan each year.
-Otherwise, there would be an incredible incentive to invest huge amounts of money into 401(k) plans to shelter more and more money from taxation.
+Otherwise, there would be an incredible incentive to contribute huge amounts of money into 401(k) plans to shelter more and more money from taxation.

 401(k) contributions

-Solo 401(k) Contribution Limits for 2024
+401(k) Contribution Limits for 2024

 For 2024, individuals are able to contribute up to $23,000 to a 401(k) plan, an increase from the $22,500 401(k) contribution limit in 2023.
 IRS also allows employees older than 50 to make “catch-up” contributions to 401(k) accounts to help boost their savings before retirement.
 The limit for catch-up 401(k) contributions was $7,500 for 2023 and remained $7,500 in 2024.